abpframework/abp/docs/en/Community-Articles/15-08-2022-How-to-Design-Multi-Lingual-Entity/How-to-Design-Multi-Lingual-Entity.md

 #### Acme.BookStore.Application

-Now we need to implement the `AddTranslationsAsync` method in `BookAppService` and include `Translations` in the `Book` entity, for this you can change the `BookAppService` as follows.
+Now, we need to implement the `AddTranslationsAsync` method in `BookAppService` and include `Translations` in the `Book` entity, for this you can change the `BookAppService` as follows:

 ```csharp
 [Authorize(BookStorePermissions.Books.Default)]